cityssm/sunrise-cms/README.md

 No separate database server is required either.
 The whole application could run on a current, modest workstation.

+### ✔️ Track Unlimited Cemeteries and Burial Sites

+There are no limits to the number of records that can be tracked in Sunrise CMS.

+### ✔️ Includes a Built-In Work Order System

+In addition to tracking data related to cemetery plots, Sunrise CMS can also track work order activities, like grave maintenance.

 ### ✔️ Sunrise CMS is Free and Open Source

 There's no cost to use it.